CarlKCarlK/range-set-blaze/docs/bench_r.md

 * **Candidates**: `HashSet`, `BTreeSet`, `Roaring`, `RangeSetBlaze`
 * **Vary**: *average clump size* from 1 (no clumps) to 100K (ten big clumps)
 * **Details**: We generate 1M integers with clumps.
 We ingest the integers one at a time.
 Each clump has size chosen uniformly random from roughly 1 to double *average clump size*.
-(The integer clumps are random uniform, with-replacement, in a span from 0 to roughly 10M.
+(The integer clumps are positioned random uniform, with-replacement, in a span from 0 to roughly 10M.
 The exact span is sized so that the union of the 1M integers will cover about 10% of the span.
 In other words, a given integer in the span will have a 10% chance of being in one of the 1M integers generated.)

 ### 'ingest_clumps_base' Results

 As before, with no clumps, `RangeSetBlaze` is more than 2.5 times slower than `HashSet`.
 Somewhere around clump size 3, `RangeSetBlaze` becomes the best performer.
-As the average clump size goes past 100, `RangeSetBlaze` is a steady 30 times faster than `HashSet` and 15 times faster than `BTreeSet` and roughly 10 to 30 times faster than `Roaring`.
+As the average clump size goes past 100, `RangeSetBlaze` is a steady 30 times faster than `HashSet`, 15 times faster than `BTreeSet`, and roughly 10 to 30 times faster than `Roaring`.

 If we are allowed to input the clumps as ranges (instead of as individual integers), then when the average clump size is 1000 `RangeSetBlaze` is 640 times faster than `HashSet` and `BTreeSet` and more than 20 times faster than `Roaring`.